Optolith/ts-json-definition-transpiler/README.md

-# Optolith TypeScript to JSON Schema and Markdown
+# Optolith TypeScript Data Model Compiler and Documentation Generator

-This tool provides an opinionated solution for generating **both JSON Schemas and corresponding Markdown documentation** from a set of TypeScript files.
+This tool provides an opinionated solution for generating **type definitions for multiple targets as well as Markdown documentation** from a set of TypeScript files.
 The tool does not support all types possible in TypeScript, only those that are needed in [Optolith](https://github.com/elyukai/optolith-client) and that can be represented in a JSON Schema as well.

 ## Why?